joakim-brannstrom/dsnapshot/README.md

 ## Advanced config

-**dsnapshot** can run a script before and after a snapshot is created.
+dsnapshot can run a script before and after a snapshot is created.
+The snapshot process will stop if any of the scripts fail.
 ```toml
 [snapshot.example]
 pre_exec = ["echo $DSNAPSHOT_SRC $DSNAPSHOT_DST", "echo second script"]